juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/restful_blogs_3.png"/>

 The VerifyToken() function extracts the token sent by the client and makes a connection to the Cognito authentication service created previously for our application.
 If the token is valid, the execution flow continues normally.
-If the token is not valid, the client cannot be authenticated and therefore cannot invoke the requested method.
+If the token is not valid, the client cannot be authenticated and therefore cannot invoke the requested function.

 <a href="cognito/auth_token/source_code/verify_token/verify_token.go" target="_blank">cognito/auth_token/source_code/verify_token/verify_token.go</a>